-Using direct withdrawal via ACH - a form of Direct Payment via ACH - can help you strengthen your sustaining donor program.
-Direct withdrawal via ACH helps to retain donors and cultivate recurring donors.
-Direct withdrawal via ACH removes the hassle sometimes associated with credit card and check donations.
-There are no expiration dates with direct withdrawal via ACH, and direct withdrawal via ACH eliminates the need to store and handle paper checks.
-Additionally, direct withdrawal via ACH reduces fees and resources spent on processing donations made by credit card and paper checks, allowing your donors’ resources to more fully support your mission.
+Using direct withdrawal via ACH – commonly known as Electronic Funds Transfer or EFT – can help strengthen your sustaining donor program.
+Direct withdrawal via ACH helps to retain and cultivate recurring donors.
+ACH removes the hassle often associated with credit/debit cards because there are no expiration dates with direct withdrawal via ACH.
+ACH also eliminates the need to store and handle paper checks.
+Additionally, direct withdrawal via ACH reduces fees and resources spent on processing donations made by credit/debit cards and paper checks, allowing your donors’ resources to more fully support your mission.

 What is Direct Withdrawal via ACH?